-Click here to listen to the podcast while you carry on with your chores.
+- Click here to listen to podcast while you carry out your chores.

 Use positive self-talk and an “I can do it attitude’ to mentally prepare for your first job.
 This helps keep your energy levels up as well as the negative, lazy voice inside our heads at bay.
 Don’t underestimate the power of saying positive things to yourself, such as ‘It’s never as bad as you think’, ‘One step at a time’ and so on.